Colombias War On Illegal Gold Mines Also Hits Outlaw Armed Groups - UrduPoint

 Colombia began operations against such illegal mining in 2012.
 Since then, authorities say they have destroyed more than 800 pieces of machinery.

-Leftist President Gustavo Petro, who assumed office in August, has vowed to continue the operations against illegal mining of gold, platinum, silver and other minerals as long as "the protagonists of this predatory activity continue to destroy the environment."
-From the air, brown patches among the green vegetation attest to the environmental damage left behind by illegal mining.
+Leftist President Gustavo Petro, who assumed office in August, has vowed to continue the operations against illegal mining of gold, platinum, silver and other minerals as long as "the protagonists of this predatory activity continue to destroy the environment." - Widespread mercury contamination - From the air, brown patches among the green vegetation attest to the environmental damage left behind by illegal mining.

 Extracting gold involves cutting down trees and removing the subsoil.